 We are greatly afraid this inattention to details will interfere with the success of the coming campaign in Central India.
-Seven corps, it is said, are to be put in motion at once, and hunt down the enemy, battue fashion.
-The design is excellent, as was proved in the campaign against Tantia Topee.
+Seven corps, it is said, are to be put in motion at once, and hunt down tho enemy, battue fashion.
+The design is excellent, as was proved in the campaign against Tantia Topec.
 It was the incessant appearance of new columns from the south of the Nerbudda, which kept that chief in headlong movement, and impeded all efforts at organised resistance.
-But, unless some plan is devised to increase the speed of these columns, unless, to speak plainly, officers and men can be compelled to dispense with all private baggage, to rely on the commissariat alone, and on that only for munitions and bare food, these arrangements may still fail.
-Stripped to the skin, the native would still outmarch us.
-But when pursued by men with light baggage, the proportionate speed of his flight is so reduced, that his inability to halt under a pursuit caught up by successive columns becomes as ruinous as defeat.
+But, unless some plan is devised to increase the speed of these columns, unless, to speak plainly, officers and men can be compelled to disthat his inability to halt under a pursuit caught up by successive columns becomes as ruinous as defeat.
 These districts have been disturbed long enough, and it is time the rebels should feel that native sinews are no match for European organisation.-Friend of India.